pion/.github/.github/ISSUE_TEMPLATE/feature_request.md

 <!--
   Come join our community on Slack https://pion.ly/slack for quicker support and more resources

-  We also provide a Knowledge Base https://pion.ly/knowledge-base that covers Pion and general WebRTC
+  FAQ of common issues and questions https://github.com/pion/webrtc/wiki/FAQ

-  We maintain a FAQ of common issues and questions https://pion.ly/knowledge-base/pion-basics/faq/
+  Free book that covers general WebRTC https://webrtcforthecurious.com/

   Please answer these questions before submitting your issue.
 Thanks!
 -->